 Salford Food Parcels are a charity based at The Emmanuel Church on Langworthy Road, run by Yvonne Simms, her husband, Martin, and a team of fabulous volunteers.
 Yvonne reflects on the effect of three lockdowns on Salford Food Parcels, which has seen many vulnerable families needing emergency food parcels treble.

 ‘This past year has been challenging, different, and demanding work!
 We started 2020 with our usual clients coming to us, which was manageable.
-However, when the Covid 19 lockdown hit, we tripled in the numbers of people who needed emergency food.
-Many people were isolated unexpectedly because their situations had changed, and subsequently, they needed food but couldn’t get out and were now in danger of becoming vulnerable.
+However, when the Covid 19 lockdown hit, we tripled the number of people who needed emergency food.
+Many people were isolated unexpectedly because their situations had changed.
+They needed food but couldn’t get out and were now in danger of becoming vulnerable.

 Martin and I are both over seventy and should have isolated ourselves.
 However, as we are the two who did the food collection runs and the shopping, this was impossible.’
-We ended up giving out 60 parcels one day instead of our usual 20-25 food parcels.
+We gave out sixty parcels one day instead of our usual 20-25 food parcels.
 Some of our usual volunteers could not help us sometimes; they often had other calls on their time or were going home from college.
-Thankfully, two new volunteers contacted me, and they have been with us ever since.
+Thankfully, two new volunteers contacted me and have been with us ever since.
 These volunteers, Chelsea and her dad, Mark, now help run the scheme, and Mark now registers people as they come in.’

 ‘Peter, my son, and I continued to attend, often with me now sitting in the background, giving help when needed.
 I have recently had an operation on the knee, which means that I can physically not move around as much as I would like, but I make up in spirit what I lack in mobility.’